Syrian Civil War Fast Facts

 August 18, 2013 - A team of UN weapons inspectors arrives in Syria to begin an investigation into whether chemical weapons have been used during the civil war.

-August 22, 2013 - The UN and the United States call for an immediate investigation of Syrian activists' claims that the al-Assad government used chemical weapons in an attack on civilians on August 21.
+August 22, 2013 - The United Nations and the United States call for an immediate investigation of Syrian activists' claims that the Assad government used chemical weapons in an attack on civilians on August 21.
 Anti-regime activist groups in Syria say more than 1,300 people were killed in the attack outside Damascus, many of them women and children.
-Video footage and witness reports appear to bolster claims that chemical weapons were used.

 August 24, 2013 - Medical charity Doctors Without Borders announces that three hospitals near Damascus treated more than 3,000 patients suffering "neurotoxic symptoms" on August 21.
 Reportedly, 355 of the patients died.